javiabellan/deep-learning/readme.md

 ## 2. Choose training hyperparams
 - **Learning rate**
-  - Constant
+  - Constant: Never use.
-  - Decay factor
+  - Reduce it gradually: By steps, by a decay factor, with LR annealing, etc.
   - Warm restarts (SGDWR, AdamWR):
-  - 1 cycle: Most used.
+  - 1 cycle: The best.
 Use LRFinder to know your maximum lr.
 - **Batch size**: Number of samples to learn simultaneously.
 Usually a power of 2. `32` or `64` are good values.
   - Too low: like `4`: Lot of updates.
 Very noisy random updates in the net (bad).
   - Too high: like `512` Few updates.
 Very general common updates (bad).